Impact of DuoTherm on Opioid Use and Low Back Pain

 - Brief Summary

-Evaluate the change in opioid use in patients with moderate to severe low back pain when dispensed a multimodal DuoTherm mechanical stimulation (M-Stim) unit compared to TENS Transcutaneous Electrical Nerve Stimulation.
+Evaluate the difference in opioid use, pain intensity and pain interference in patients with moderate to severe low back pain using DuoTherm multimodal harmonic mechanical stimulation (M-Stim) unit compared to Transcutaneous Electrical Nerve Stimulation (TENS)

 - Detailed Description

-160 patients with acute or exacerbations of chronic low back pain (LBP) presenting for chiropractic and rehabilitation care will be stratified by opioid use status (naive or prior use for LBP) and randomized to one of two conditions: an M-Stim pain relief belt device incorporating 8 patterns of vibration motors (and optional heat, cold, and pressure) delivered through a sculpted metal plate; or a 4-lead TENS unit with 8 channels of stimulation and adjustable intensity.
-Patients will be prompted by a Qualtrics text link to a secure data recording site collecting opioid brand, dose, pill number, and source, and pain data.
+160 patients with acute or exacerbations of chronic low back pain (LBP) presenting for chiropractic and rehabilitation care will be randomized to one of two conditions: an M-Stim pain relief belt device incorporating 8 patterns of vibration motors (and optional heat, cold, and pressure) delivered through a sculpted metal plate; or a 4-lead TENS unit with 8 channels of stimulation and adjustable intensity.
+Patients will be blinded to the hypothesis-driving intervention.
+They will be prompted daily by a Qualtrics text link to a secure data recording site collecting analgesic use and treatments, including opioid brand, dose, pill number, and source, and pain data, then weekly for 3 months (acute pain) or 6 months (chronic).

 Recruitment & Eligibility